dmehta3/README.md/README.md

 ## Contact

-Feel free to check out my projects and socials which are pinned on the left!
+Feel free to check out my projects and socials!